xxsqwe/notry/README.md

 ## Directory Structure
 ===============================================================================
 - certs - certificates for the coordinator(also for the Judge)
 -  examples - evaluation code for avowal and key exchange protocl
      -  examples/avow.rs - evaluation code for avowal
      - examples/coord.rs - evaluation code for coordinator(also for the avowal Judge)
      - examples/gencert.rs - a script for generating certificate of the Judge
      - examples/rachet.rs - integreted code for key exchange evaluation.
 Participants are indicated by their roles passing to this program.
 - src - source code for the development branch
      - src/avow.rs - implementation of avowal
      - src/key_exchange - implementation of the key exchange protocol
      - src/lib.rs - interfaces
      - src/macros.rs - Internal macros for defining points addition/subtraction
      - src/network.rs - network interfaces for communication
      - src/sok.rs - implementation of the Signature-of-Knowledge
      - src/tests.rs - test codes for network channels, SoK generation, SoK verification, Simulator of the Schnorr protocol(gen/verify)
      - src/utils.rs - constants deifinition.
 Including the pk of the Judege, Publickey(Privatekey) class implementations, three generators we used in our protocol, hash interface, and AES encryption/decrytion in the avowal phase.
+- libsignal - comparision experiment, library of **Signal** Protocol
+     - libsignal/rust/protocol/examples/ratchet.rs - key exchange evaluation scirpt of X3DH and Double Ratchet in key exchange.
+- target - after running cargo build, executable files will be placed in this automatically created folder.
+     - target/release/examples/avow - executable file of **avowal** evaluation
+     - target/release/examples/rachet - executable file of **DAKE** evaluation

 ## Primitives instantiation
 ===============================================================================